Luisg882/savings-tracker/README.md

 YourSavings is a Django based website were the user can open an account and link it to his personal bank account so they can send money from it to the main balance, open new saving pots, transfer the funds from the main balance to the saving pots and then close them sending the funds to their personal bank account once they achieve their saving goal.

+For propuses of the project the fundtionality for adding and takien funds from nominated account is not included.
+The project is builded to manage the internal funds data in the web site.
+This movements are mentioned during the project just hypothetically.

 ## Features

 - **Navigation**